๐Ÿ“ฐLiterature of Journalism

 Gertz v.
 Robert Welch, Inc. (1974)

-• Created a two-tier system—private individuals don't need to prove actual malice, only that the publisher was negligent
+• Private individuals don't need to prove actual malice, only that the publisher was negligent (failed to exercise reasonable care)

-• Gave states flexibility to set their own liability standards for private-figure defamation, creating variation across jurisdictions
+• Gave states flexibility to set their own liability standards for private-figure defamation, which is why standards vary across jurisdictions

-• Defined "public figure" narrowly, requiring either general fame or voluntary injection into a specific public controversy
+• Defined "public figure" narrowly: you qualify either through general fame/notoriety or by voluntarily injecting yourself into a specific public controversy

 Dun & Bradstreet, Inc. v.
 Greenmoss Builders, Inc. (1985)

-• Introduced a "public concern" test that considers the content, form, and context of the speech to determine protection level
+• Introduced a "public concern" test that considers the content, form, and context of the speech to determine the level of protection

-• Recognized that purely private matters (like a false credit report) don't implicate the same First Amendment interests as political reporting
+• Recognized that purely private matters (like a false credit report sent to five subscribers) don't implicate the same First Amendment interests as political reporting

 Philadelphia Newspapers, Inc. v.
 Hepps (1986)

-• Shifted burden of proof to plaintiffs—in cases involving public concern, the person suing must prove the statements were false, not just harmful
+• Shifted the burden of proof to plaintiffs: in cases involving public concern, the person suing must prove the statements were false, not just harmful

 • Strengthened press protection by presuming speech about public matters is protected unless proven otherwise